Infection/Global Health

 • Stepped-wedge randomized trial of 99DOTS (a digital adherence technology) for improving TB treatment completion rates at TB treatment units in Uganda (Cattamanchi)

-• Cluster-randomized trial of a multi-component health systems intervention including onsite molecular testing using GeneXpert Edge/Omni platforms to increase TB diagnosis and treatment initiation at community health centers in Uganda (Cattamanchi)
+• Cluster-randomized trial of a multi-component health systems intervention including onsite molecular testing using GeneXpert Edge/Omni platforms to increase TB diagnosis and treatment initiation at community health centers in Uganda.
+(Cattamanchi)

 • Randomized trial of directly-observed therapy (DOT) vs. self-administered therapy (SAT) with digital adherence monitoring and support vs. patient choice between DOT and SAT for completion of short-course TB preventive therapy in the context of routine HIV/AIDS care in Uganda (Cattamanchi)